Shrewsbury Prison: History

-Tourist Attraction
+Use as a tourist attraction under The Cove Group

 In September 2020 Shrewsbury Prison was purchased by The Campbell Group (now the Cove Group), who operate the site as a tourist destination.
+The prison is now open to the public and the Cove Group who offer guided tours and ghost tours throughout the 4-acre site.

-On 7 March 2022, the BBC reported that Joel Campbell CEO of the Campbell Group/Cove Group, owners of Shrewsbury Prison, tried to claim that an image of the prison’s gatehouse used on packaging by Shrewsbury shop - Planet Doughnut - was a trademark infringement.
+On 7 March 2022, the BBC reported that Joel Campbell CEO of the Campbell Group/Cove Group, tried to claim that an image of the prison’s gatehouse used on packaging by Shrewsbury shop – Planet Doughnut – was a trademark infringement.
 Although Planet Doughnut agreed to change their design, there was no legal basis for the infringement claim as the design had been in use several years before Joel Campbell registered it as a trademark.

-On 28 November 2023 the BBC reported that the Cove Group, owners of Shrewsbury Prison plan to build a hotel within the grounds of the prison.

-According to the prison’s website the new hotel would include 20 rooms, a conference centre, a restaurant for 120 covers and additional parking for 72 cars.
+On 28 November 2023 it was reported that the Cove Group planned to build a hotel within the grounds of the prison.
+According to the prison's website the new hotel would include 20 rooms, a conference centre, a restaurant for 120 covers and additional parking for 72 cars.
+Planned to open in 2026, the new hotel requires the demolition of an existing building within the prison grounds.
+The Cove Group describes the new boutique hotel as turning the site into a world-class tourist destination.

-Although no date has been confirmed for the opening of this new hotel, planning permission to demolish an existing building in the prison to make way for the new development expires in 2027.

-It should also be noted that a previous planning application to convert the prison cells into student accommodation was turned down by Shropshire Council on the grounds of the detrimental effect the additional traffic would have on the approach to the prison.
+A previous planning application to convert the prison cells into student accommodation was turned down by Shropshire Council on the grounds of the detrimental effect that the additional traffic would have on the approach to the prison.